Sign Language Interpreting

 Degree course content

 Students complete a four-week orientation placement at the start of the course (first and second semesters), as well as a work shadowing internship of 80 hours in the third semester.
 This is to familiarise themselves with the day-to-day professional life of a sign language interpreter.
-A six-week interpreting internship takes place in the fifth semester.
+A five-week interpreting internship takes place in the fifth semester.
 The eighth semester is a practical semester.
-Students learn to apply what they have learned in a supervised social setting and become familiar with real interpreting situations.
-The practical internship semester lasts for 18 weeks.
+Students learn to apply what they have learned in a supervised setting and become familiar with real interpreting situations.
+The practical internship semester lasts for 15 weeks.

 When should you apply and what should your application include?
 Learn more about our application procedures and deadlines.